rtbrick/bngblaster/docsrc/sources/api/sessions.rst

      - Display session streams
      - `session-id`
      -
-   * - `terminate`
-     - Terminate session
-     -
-     - `session-id`, `reconnect-delay`
    * - `session-start`
      - Start session manually
-     - `session-id`
      -
+     - `session-id`, `session-group-id`
+   * - `session-stop`
+     - Stop sessions manually
+     -
+     - `session-id`, `session-group-id`, `reconnect-delay`
+   * - `session-restart`
+     - Restart sessions manually
+     -
+     - `session-id`, `session-group-id`, `reconnect-delay`

-The argument ``reconnect-delay`` is only applicable in combination with ``session-id`` and reconnect enabled in the configuration.
-This argument allows to delay the session reconnect by the defined amount of seconds.
+The argument ``reconnect-delay`` is only applicable in combination with session reconnect enabled in the configuration.
+This argument delays the session reconnect by the defined amount of seconds.